Get started with Fortnox to HubSpot sync app

 -

-Toggle to sync Fortnox orders into HubSpot Order records (and associate to deals when Remarks contain the deal reference).
-See Syncing Fortnox Orders to HubSpot Orders.
-Optional scheduled polling uses
+Toggle to sync Fortnox orders into HubSpot Order records (associate to deals from Remarks, or from Fortnox OfferReference via the HubSpot quote’s

-REPEATABLE_JOB_ORDERS_TO_HUBSPOT_PATTERN; see also Release notes. - Re-authenticate HubSpot and Fortnox
+/fetch-import-fortnox-orders-to-pipeline-settingand/update-import-fortnox-orders-to-pipeline-setting. - Re-authenticate HubSpot and Fortnox

 - Option to re-authenticate HubSpot and Fortnox option if e.g. scopes have changed.
 Opens a popup with a button that opens the authentication process in a new window.
 The status view lists custom properties for companies, deals, and quotes.
 Once finished the popup can be closed.